-As disclosed in the Summary Compensation Table above, the annual total compensation of Mr. Powell, our president and chief executive officer, was \$4,944,998.
+As disclosed in the Summary Compensation Table above, the annual total compensation of Mr. Powell, our president and chief executive officer, was \$6,031,798.

-We began our analysis of CEO pay relative to median employee pay in 2022 by determining that we had approximately 3,100 employees as of a December 31, 2022 determination date.
-We changed our determination date from October 2 to December 31 to better align with our fiscal year end.
-As is permitted under the SEC rules, we eliminated 14 non-U.S. employees (approximately 0.5% of our total workforce population) from the data set, resulting in a remainder of 3,086 employees.
-We excluded our employees in Australia (3 employees), Belgium (6 employees), Japan (1 employee) and Russia (4 employees).
+We began our analysis of CEO pay relative to median employee pay in 2023 by determining that we had approximately 3,100 employees as of a December 31, 2023 determination date.
+As is permitted under the SEC rules, we eliminated 11 non-U.S. employees (approximately 0.4% of our total workforce population) from the data set, resulting in a remainder of 3,089 employees.
+We excluded our employees in Australia (3 employees), Belgium (7 employees) and Japan (1 employee).